DTJF/libpruio/src/doc/_3_pins.md

 input, n = 4 for B or I input).
 The higher the speed value, the smaller the speed resolution.
-So in contrast, high speed values get computed by counting the number of input transitions in the given period of time (T), using equation v = &Delta;x / T. libpruio auto-switches between both equations and auto-computes the optimal speed value for switching (array QepMod::Prd), in order to get maximum speed resolution.
+So in contrast, high speed values get computed by counting the number of input transitions in the given period of time (T), using equation v = &Delta;x / T. \Proj auto-switches between both equations and auto-computes the optimal speed value for switching (array QepMod::Prd), in order to get maximum speed resolution.

 The speed limits are depending on the hardware in use.
 Linear sensors